DigitalGeographyLab/green-path-server/docs/green_paths_api.md

 | path_score | number | yes | Ratio between difference in noise exposure index and length compared to the shortest path - i.e. reduction in noise exposure index per each additional meter walked. |

 ## Exceptions
-- Currently, only very simple exception forwarding is implemented at the server.
+- Possible routing errors are defined as error keys in [src/app/constants.py](../src/app/constants.py)
-- In case anything goes wrong during routing, the server returns a descriptive error message (in the error property of the data) to be shown to the user.
+- In case of routing error, the respective key is returned in property `error_key` of the response (data)
-- One way to check and catch a potential routing error is presented below:
+- One way of catching these errors is demonstrated below:

 ```
-  const response = await axios.get(https://www.greenpaths.fi/cleanpaths/60.20772,24.96716/60.2037,24.9653)
+  const response = await axios.get(https://www.greenpaths.fi/bike/quiet/60.20772,24.96716/60.2037,24.9653)
-  if (response.data.error) throw response.data.error
+  if (response.data.error_key) throw response.data.error_key
 ```

 ## Example Path_FC